 Understanding the Voluntary Product Accessibility Template

-There are four versions of the VPAT, so it’s important for you to know which one/s you need.
+There are four versions of a VPAT, so it’s important for you to know which one/s you need.
 They are:

 - VPAT 508 – for U.S. compliance